purijatin/njexl_wiki/01---Standard-Language-Features.md

 ## Statements

-Statements are separated by - well you guessed it : new lines.
-And ";".
+Statements are separated by - well you guessed it : new lines, or ";".
 If you want to put lots of stuff in a single line ( saving space is still a premium ) : use ";".
 If not, use new line.
 Makes it work, makes it readable.
 Now what about a statement that is too large to fit in the same line ?
 In that case use "..." to end that line.
 Yes, ellipsis.
 And then continue the next line as if nothing happened, that would concatenate the lines.

 ## Blocks